sonic-net/sonic-mgmt/docs/testbed/sai_quality/DeploySAITestTopologyWithSONiC-MGMT.md

 https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.VsSetup.md#setup-sonic-mgmt-docker

-(Optional) if your environment is under a proxy to you can setup it in [`absible/group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)
+(Optional) If your organization uses a proxy server (e.g Squid Proxy) to connect to the internet, you may need to configure the Docker daemon to use the proxy server.
+You can configure it in [`ansible /group_vars/all/env.yml`](https://github.com/sonic-net/sonic-mgmt/blob/master/ansible/group_vars/all/env.yml)

 1. install the sonic image in the DUT(device under test) for example